cnr-ibba/BIOINFO-guidelines/docs/nextflow/running.rst

 Manage community pipelines with ``nf-core``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Everytime you run a community pipeline, nextflow will download it in its cache
+Everytime you run a community pipeline, nextflow will download and cache it (in
-(in ``$HOME/.nextflow/assets/``).
+your ``$HOME/.nextflow/assets/`` folder).
 You could check your installed community pipelines
 with::

   $ nf-core list